 On the Generalist scheme, you’ll work on issues of national importance, driving forward policies and delivering operations that change society for the better.

-You’ll have the opportunity work across different department, from the Cabinet Office to the Department for Work and Pensions.
-You will also be exposed to different professions such as Corporate Services, Operational Delivery or Policy.
+The Generalist Fast Stream offers the opportunity to undertake a wide variety of roles to establish your strengths and leadership potential.
+You will undertake placements in different departments, from the Cabinet Office to the Department for Work and Pensions, among others.
+You will also be exposed to roles in different government professions including Corporate Services, Operational Delivery and Policy.

 Up to £55k

 If you successfully complete the scheme and are promoted, you could earn around £45k to £55k.

 You’ll have a unique chance to work on issues that really matter, and to gain experience internally and externally.